anilk351/Installation_Script/README.md

 # Installation_Script
-script for install the drivers on epson printers and other softwares like dict and
+script for install the drivers on epson printers and other softwares like dict and proxykey